agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/.github/README.md

 To make a new deployment:
 1. Create a new branch with the name `prod/<x.x.x>` where `x.x.x` is an optional version number.
-2. push the branch to the remote repository.
+2. Create a new release on GitHub with the same tag name as the branch name.
-3. The deployment will be triggered automatically.
+3. Push the branch to GitHub.